dartlib/show/README.md

 An entry `showcase/showcase.dart` will be created once.
 This file can be modified and will not be recreated as long as it exists.

-Whenever you've created new files containing showcases you will need to
-run `show init` again which will recreate `showcase/showcase.g.dart`.

 ```bash
 show init
 ```

-## Example Showcase
+## Creating show cases

+The showcases need to be created within the newly created `showcase/` folder.

+Whenever you've created new files containing showcases you will need to
+run `show init` again which will recreate `showcase/showcase.g.dart`.
+This is in order to update the files to be imported by the application.

+If you modify existing showcases they will be hot reloaded just like any other widget.

+**Example show case:**
+`showcase/controls.dart`
 ```dart
 import 'package:flutter/material.dart';
 import 'package:show/show.dart';